Development of the grid – Part 2

 Ten years from now, we believe that drones and robots will carry out most maintenance tasks within the grid.
 Grid sensors and smart meters will collect all relevant data – from downed wires to consumption spikes.
 This real-time data will flow into the central databank for AI-powered predictive analysis, and with this collected data, skilled technicians can remotely support field workers through smartphones and other smart devices.
 In addition, GPS tracking will allow utilities to improve workforce scheduling, route planning, and utilization rates.

 There is no simple solution on how to finance and modernize the grid, but the key is to upgrade our existing one with new smart technologies that can gather information, analyze and communicate about it.
-We see a huge potential scenarios for grid companies and it will be intriguing to see how the regulations and laws change in response to the adoption of distributed generation.
+We see a huge potential scenario for grid companies and it will be intriguing to see how the regulations and laws change in response to the adoption of distributed generation.